-Do you see “gluten-free”, “dairy-free” etc. popping up at the health stores today?
+Do you see “gluten-free,” “dairy-free” etc. popping up at the health stores today?
 This is because many people get off the “big five” (gluten, dairy, corn, eggs and soy) and experience significant changes.
-To find the culprits, I always start off with an Elimination Diet (I teach how to do the Elimination Diet at this free workshop) and this produces clear, unbiased results.
+To find the culprits, I always start off with an Elimination Diet and this produces clear, unbiased results.
 You can also get a food intolerance test (not allergy; it’s different) done but they are far from accurate.
 Gluten is an infamous food for contributing to thyroid conditions, and eliminating it is key.
 However, often times, you would need to cut out more than just gluten if you wish to shape your diet for thyroid fitness.

 You need to reduce the toxins you ingest from additives, preservatives, artificial sweeteners (!), excessive sodium, and trans-fats and try to eliminate toxins hiding around your house.
 Water toxicity is a HUGE problem in thyroid conditions.
 Most public water systems in the US have fluoride added, which is now linked to slowing down the thyroid; fluoride is believed to be leaching on to the thyroid cells inhibiting the uptake of iodine, hence the altered production of the thyroid hormone (T4).